thebalaa/project-root/docs/Scope.md

 - Applications will need to be configured to handle the proper use of TRAC as part of network costs.
 Users should not be directly interacting with the TRAC token.

 - AI/LLM integration
-    - Retrieval-Augmented Generation (RAG) workflow using symbolic AI to integrate the DKG reference data into an AI model to enforce structured reasoning and consistency.
+    - Retrieval-Augmented Generation (RAG) workflow using symbolic AI to integrate the data into an AI model to enforce structured reasoning and consistency.

 - Machine learning
     - ML framework will be put in place to assist with pattern recognition, adaptability and ambiguity in data sets.